• Skip to primary navigation

 Other missing points to address in order to strengthen protection include:

-• The need to address the issues of prenatal treatments that aim to end pregnancies where it has been determined that the baby is intersex.
+• The need to addresses the issues of prenatal treatments that aim to end pregnancies where it has been determined that the baby is intersex.

 • The need to provide for a central register for medical records, which should be accessible through a low-threshold procedure, so that future intersex adults are able to access justice in the case that this law is breached.
 This can be ensured by creating a central register for the storage of patient files.
 This will also ensure that monitoring activities can be successfully carried out.